sara-nl/sdrdocs/source/pages/rest-api/workflow-deposit.rst

 - Using the community's identifier, retrieve the JSON Schema of the deposit's metadata.
 The submitted metadata will have to conform to this schema.
 Use the :ref:`Get community schema <rest-api-ref-get-community-schema>` request.
 - Create a draft deposit: use the :ref:`Create draft deposit <rest-api-ref-create-draft-deposit>` request.
 - Add and update metadata of the deposit: use the :ref:`Update metadata of draft deposit <rest-api-ref-update-draft-deposit-metadata>` request.
-- Upload the files into the draft deposit.
+- Upload files into the draft deposit.
 You will have to use one HTTP request per file.
 Use the :ref:`Upload file <rest-api-ref-upload-file-into-draft-deposit>` request.
 - Set the complete metadata and publish the deposit.
 Use the :ref:`Submit draft for publication <rest-api-ref-submit-draft-deposit-for-publication>` request.

 .. _rest-api-preparation: